-Breydon Water: Norfolk lifeboat crews rescue 18 people and three pets
+Breydon Water: Norfolk lifeboat crews rescue 17 people and three pets

 The low tide meant a rescue of the holiday-makers was not immediately possible, Great Yarmouth and Gorleston RNLI service said.
 The mission began at 04:50 GMT on Sunday.

-Hemsby lifeboat service used its flat-bottomed vessel, used to navigate shallow waters of the Norfolk broads, to carry out a rescue of six people.
+Hemsby lifeboat service deployed its flat-bottomed vessel, used to navigate shallow waters of the Norfolk Broads, to carry out one of the rescues.

-Three men and three women, one of whom was pregnant, a six-month old baby as well as the animals, were taken off one stricken cruiser.
+Five adults, including a pregnant woman, a six-month old baby and the animals were taken off that stricken cruiser.

 Coxswain Daniel Hurd said the cruiser's engine had broken and the boat was listing (leaning), meaning "those on board were in some danger".